Applying the maximum entropy principle to neural networks enhances multi-species distribution models: Results

 \subsection{Sensitivity study}

-Table \ref{tab:sensitivity_study} shows the average AUCs calculated for all regions, according to six different values for each hyperparameter: batch size, number of hidden layers and weight decay.
+Table \ref{tab:sensitivity_study} shows the average AUCs calculated for all regions, according to six different values for each {hyper-parameter}: mini-batch size, number of hidden layers and weight decay.
 A detailed analysis of AUC values for each region is provided in the appendix (\ref{annex:detailed_sensitivity}).
-The general performance of DeepMaxent-TGB was quite robust to hyper-parameter choices and neural network depth.
-In particular, DeepMaxent-TGB kept a general average AUC above 0.764, i.e. above all other methods, for all tested batch sizes, ranging from 10 to 2500.
-Qualitatively, a smaller batch size induces smoother species intensity maps, while larger batch size tends to concentrate the intensity in higher abundance areas, as illustrated for one species in the region CAN in Figure~\ref{fig:allmaps}.
-The L2 regularisation (weight decay) has a larger impact on DeepMaxent-TGB performance.
-The regularisation has a small but consistently positive impact on the performance up to a value of $3\times10^{-4}$ (see Table \ref{tab:sensitivity_study}), while further increasing the weight decay value results on a performance degradation due to oversmoothing (see Figure~\ref{fig:allmaps}).
-DeepMaxent-TGB keeps the highest general average AUC among tested methods for $\tau$ ranging from $3\times10^{-4}$ to $1\times10^{-3}$ .
+The general performance of DeepMaxent-TGB was quite robust to hyper-parameter choices{, with the largest difference in average AUC across all tested values being only 0.010, illustrating the model’s stability with respect to mini-batch size, number of hidden layers, and weight decay.} In particular, DeepMaxent {with TGB} kept a general average AUC above 0.764, i.e. above the best results using all other methods, for all tested mini-batch sizes, ranging from 10 to 2500.
+Qualitatively, a smaller mini-batch size induces smoother species intensity maps, while larger mini-batch size tends to concentrate the intensity in higher abundance areas, as illustrated for one species in the region CAN in Figure~\ref{fig:allmaps}.
+The L2 regularisation (weight decay) has an {important} impact on DeepMaxent {performance}. {It} has a small but consistently positive impact on the performance up to a value of $3\times10^{-4}$ (see Table \ref{tab:sensitivity_study}), while further increasing the weight decay value results on a performance degradation due to oversmoothing (see Figure~\ref{fig:allmaps}).
 Varying the number of hidden layers in the neural network architecture of DeepMaxent from one to two had almost no effect, with a same general averaged AUC of 0.767 (Table \ref{tab:sensitivity_study}), and the AUC softly and progressively decreased for three (0.766), four (0.764), five (0.762) and six layers (0.759).